Do you need income protection to get a mortgage?

 • Are self-employed - Being self-employed means you won’t benefit from employee benefits, such as sick pay.
 So, if you’re unable to work, you’ll miss out on pay until you make a full recovery.
 Could you afford your mortgage payments during this time, or would you feel forced to go back to work just to find the funds?

-• Don’t have your own savings - Having savings can allow you to top up any financial aid you may receive to help cover your monthly outgoings, but are you part of the 19% of adults who have less than £100[2] to fall back on?
+• Don’t have your own savings - Having savings can allow you to top up any financial aid you may receive to help cover your monthly outgoings, but are you part of the 11 million working-age UK residents that don't have basic rainy day savings (at least £1,000)[2] to fall back on?

 • Have a partner/family to support - Often a mortgage is a shared financial commitment between you and a partner.
 If you’re the main breadwinner, could you and your partner keep up with your mortgage payments while you’re unable to work?